 Jesus did not know all things.

 Peter said to Jesus, “Lord, You know all things” (John 21:17).
-Jesus knew many things, for instance about the woman at the well, but He did not know all things.
-Jesus said He did not know the hour or the day of His second coming, “but the Father alone” (Matthew 24:36; cf. Mark 13:26-27, 32).
-Peter’s statement must therefore not be taken as ultimate truth, but only in a relative sense.
+Jesus knew many things, for instance about the woman at the well, but He did not literally know all things.
+Jesus said He did not know the hour or the day of His second coming, “but the Father alone” (Matt 24:36; cf. Mark 13:26-27, 32).
+Peter’s statement must, therefore, not be taken as ultimate truth, but only in a relative sense.

 Subordinate to God before His birth

-Creation: God created all things “through” His Son (Heb.
-1:1; cf. John 1:3).
+(1) God created all things “through” His Son (Heb 1:1; cf. John 1:3).
 It therefore was God who Created all things.
-See God created all things through His Son.
+See, God created all things through His Son.

-Sent: Jesus many times said, “I proceeded forth and have come from God, for I have not even come on My own initiative, but He sent Me” (John 8:42).
-If the Father sent Him, then He was subordinate to the Father also before He came to this world.
+(2) Jesus many times said, “I proceeded forth and have come from God, for I have not even come on My own initiative, but He sent Me” (John 8:42).
+If the Father sent Him, that implies that He was subordinate to the Father before He came to this world.